 BUSINESS AND PROJECT ELIGIBILITY

 Independently-owned, for profit-businesses that meet SBA 504 project requirements are eligible for financing.
-Generally, these are businesses that are ready to expand by purchasing fixed assets ranging from $250,000 to several million dollars.
+Generally, these are businesses that are ready to expand by purchasing fixed assets ranging from $250,000 to upwards of 15 million dollars.

 A typical 504 project has three sources of funding.
-Funds for the 504 portion of the project come from SBA Guaranteed Debentures issued by CDC’s, and are sold in the private bond market.
-A private lender must provide financing amounting to 50% of the total project cost.
-The small business concern must provide a minimum of 10% of the total project costs.
+Funds for the 504 portion of the project come from SBA Guaranteed Debentures issued by CDC’s, and are sold in the private bond market, typically around 40% of the total project cost.
+A private lender then provides financing amounting to 50% of the total project cost.
+The small business concern contributes as little as 10% of the total project costs.

 Loan terms are comparable to the life of the asset that is being financed.
-Machinery and equipment terms are typically ten years; real estate terms are typically twenty years.
-Interest rates are fixed, and are based on current market rates for five and ten-year U.S. Treasury Bond issues.
+Machinery and equipment terms are typically ten years; real estate terms are typically twenty and twenty-five years.
+Interest rates are fixed for the life of the loan, and are based on current market rates for five and ten-year U.S. Treasury Bond issues.
 A rate adjustment is added to the base rate to cover loan servicing and program subsidy costs.
 Rates are set at the time the project is funded.